-Keep arts education thriving in your home by following along with our curricula guides for popular exhibitions at CMA!
-Created by CMA Teaching Artists in conjunction with arts education professionals, our curricula guides draw connections between interdisciplinary themes in CMA’s contemporary art exhibits and classroom learning by using contextual information and reflective practices.
+Keep arts education thriving in your home by following along with our curriculum guides for popular exhibitions at CMA!
+Created by CMA Teaching Artists in conjunction with arts education professionals, our curriculum guides draw connections between interdisciplinary themes in CMA’s contemporary art exhibits and classroom learning by using contextual information and reflective practices.

 1. Sew What?

 This exhibition takes textile arts as its starting point and includes contemporary artists whose work transforms the material of fiber.
 Sew What? revels in the diversity of textiles, and how these materials are transformed through various techniques by contemporary artists.